workfloworchestrator/orchestrator-core/docs/workshops/beginner/create-user-group.md

-    Make sure that this step returns a `Dict` with at least the keys `'subscription'` and `'subscription_id'` to make the orchestrator merge these keys into the workflow `State` (what are the values for subscription and subscription_id, where do these values come from??).
+    Make sure that this step returns a `Dict` with at least the keys `'subscription'` and `'subscription_id'` to make the orchestrator merge these keys into the workflow `State`.
 When leaving a step the orchestrator will also automatically commit the `'subscription'` to the database.
 The `'subscription_id'` key is needed by the `store_process_subscription` step.